georkara/Chargym-Charging-Station/README.md

 __Note that all states are normalized between 0 and 1__.
 - Actions (1 action per charging spot, 10 in total)
-  - ```action```: One action per spot defining the charging or discharging rate of each vehicle spot.
+  - ```actions```: One action per spot defining the charging or discharging rate of each vehicle spot.
 These 10 action set-points are defined as continuous variables, which are constrained in the interval __[-1,1]__.

 ## Reward function